progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If the contributor is a Git user and was good enough to use the `format-patch` command to generate their patch, then your job is easier because the patch contains author information and a commit message for you.
 If you can, encourage your contributors to use `format-patch` instead of `diff` to generate patches for you.
 You should only have to use `git apply` for legacy patches and things like that.-->

-Wenn der Autor des Patches selbst mit Git arbeitet, kann er dir das Leben leichter machen, indem er `git format-patch` verwender, um seinen Patch zu erzeugen: der Patch wird dann die Commit Informationen über den Autor sowie die Commit Meldung enthalten.
+Wenn der Autor des Patches selbst mit Git arbeitet, kann er Dir das Leben leichter machen, indem er `git format-patch` verwender, um seinen Patch zu erzeugen: der Patch wird dann die Commit Informationen über den Autor sowie die Commit Meldung enthalten.
 Es ist also empfehlenswert, Entwickler darum zu bitten und zu ermutigen, `git format-patch` statt `git diff` zu verwenden.
 Du wirst dann `git apply` nur sehr selten anwenden müssen (xxx legacy patches ??? xxx)

 <!--To apply a patch generated by `format-patch`, you use `git am`.
 Technically, `git am` is built to read an mbox file, which is a simple, plain-text format for storing one or more e-mail messages in one text file.
 It looks something like this:-->